 Experienced skiers will delight in the diverse options available to them here.
 Skiers and snowboarders alike can head to the high-altitude Gravity Park to try out new tricks and play within a man-made snowscape.
 Also in the Matterhorn glacier paradise area is the longest downhill slope in Europe, which goes for an astounding twenty-five kilometers.
 If you still haven’t had your fill, head over to the Gornergrat and Rothorn skiing areas, where you can ski several hundred more kilometers of beautiful snowy action.

 Good news for those who do not wish to ski – Zermatt offers plenty of other activities for you to enjoy.
 In the village alone, there are a plethora of excellent restaurants to choose from, though you don’t even have to go that far to relax.
 Most hotels have their own spas for you to enjoy, featuring indoor and outdoor jacuzzis, steam baths, and saunas.
 Zermatt can also be enjoyed through shopping, or by simply taking in the quaint yet beautiful Swiss architecture.

-Outside the village, you’ll be able to indulge in your fair share of adventure.
+Outside the village, you’ll be able to indulge in some of the best Zermatt mountain excursions and enjoy your fair share of adventure.
 Hiking or taking chairlifts will grant you beautiful views of the picturesque Matterhorn, but there are other peaks to enjoy as well.
 The peak of Klein Matterhorn (or “Little Matterhorn”) can be accessed via the Gornergrat Bahn railway.
 Head up here to get gorgeous views and say you’ve climbed one of the Swiss Alps.
 From here you can also take the relatively easy three hour hike to the top of Breithorn.
 Be sure to hire a guide if you want to embark on this latter excursion.

 Header photo by Samuel Ferrara on Unsplash